-This has not been understood or appreciated sufficiently in India and hence the Balwadi which should be like a lamp illuminating the community around it, remains a flickering flame.
-In this year, an attempt can be made to revitalize this essential service and duplicate it with millions of lamps all over the country till no child is left in the shadow of deprivation
+This has not been understood or appreciated sufficiently in India and hence the Balwadi, which should be like a lamp shedding light around it, remains a flickering flame.
+In this year, an attempt can be made to revitalize this escential service and duplicate it as millions of lamps all over the country till there is no darkness left for children.

-Since women in the age group 15 - 45 constitute 22% of the total population and preschool children another 21%, this "Vulnerable group" of 43% should be reached for health and nutrition programmes.
-Midday meals and health education, though available in excellent programmes, are still too few and must be multiplied in S.E.
-Asian villages.
+Since woman in the age group 15-45 constitute 22% of the total population and preschool children another 21%, this "Vulnerable group" of 43% can be reached for health and nutrition programmes.
+Midday meals and health education, though available in excellent programmes, must be multiplied all over S.E.
+Isian villages.

-The bulk of child labour is in the unorganised sector, in both rural and urban areas.
-Government machinery cannot cope with the enforcement of existing legislation, neither can they influence public opinion.
+The bulk of the child labour is in the unorganised sector, in both rural and urban areas.
+Mence, it is for the voluntary organisations to rise up to the occasion and organize this child labour.
+Government machinery cannot cope up with the enforcement of existing legislation, neither can they influence public opinion.
 Only voluntary agencies can do this effectively.
-The National Committee on Child Labour set up by the Labour Ministry has made little impact, for the evil roots of child labour cannot be legislated away.
-The problem of child labour is directly responsible for the poor progress on the educational front.
+The Astional Committee on Child Labour set up by the Labour Ministry has made little impact, for the evil roots of child labour cannot be legislated away.
+The problem of child labour has serious engaged the attention of the Government as it is directly responsible for the poor progress on the educational front.
 Women can play a leading role in remedying this situation provided they are helped to make up the financial loss incurred by the child who discontinues working.
-One way to achieve this is to enable the woman to be employed in gainful labour in her own home.
-Here she and not the older child can then care for the young ones.
+One way to achieve this is to enable the woman to be employed in gainful labour in her own home, and this taks is now being undertaken.

-The Mahila Mandal or Women's Clubs and the Youth Association in the villages are being motivated to play a key role in implementing Government programmes and minimise unsanitary practices and apathy, to needed change in food habits and abolition of cultural taboos.
+The Mahila Mandal or Women's Clubs and the Youth Associations in the villages are being motivated to a key role in implementing Covernment programmes and minimise unsanitary practices and apathy to change.

-India's National Plan of Action for IYC 1979
+India's national plan of action for IYC 1979

 In the Five Year Plan, many long-term and short-term programmes have been initiated to meet the challenges.
-One of the most organised schemes is the Integrated Child Development Services Scheme.
-This scheme was first introduced on an experimental basis in 33 projects all over India and is now being extended to 100 projects.
+One of the most organised schemes of such efforts is the Integrated Child Development Services Scheme.
+This scheme was first introduced on an experimental basis in 23 projects all over India and is now being extended to 100 projects.
 Each project, on an average, covers a population of about 90,000.

-The scheme aims at the delivery of a package of services consisting of supplementary nutrition, immunization, health checkups, referral services, health and nutrition education and non formal pre-school education in an integrated manner to pre-school children and pregnant mothers in the population.
+The scheme aims at the delivery of a package of services consisting of supplementary autrition, immunization, health checkups, referral services, health and autrition education and non formal pre-school aducation is an integrated manner to pre-school children and pregnant section of the population and a majority of children still penain uncovered.